 Sit up straight.
 Stretch out your right arm while placing the palm down.
 With the left hand, try to pull your fingers down.
 Hold on to this position for three short seconds.
 Then pull your fingers up for another three seconds.
 Alternate sides and repeat three times.

-d) Stretch ankle and calf to re energize your lethargic legs
+d) Stretch ankle and calf to re-energize your lethargic legs

 Sit up straight.
 Lift your right foot off the floor and keep your leg straight.
-Now flex your ankle by pointing your toes up and extend it while pointing your toes down.
+Now flex your ankle by pointing your toes up and extending it while pointing your toes down.
 Repeat the motion ten times and alternate with the left leg.
 To wrap it up, draw a circle in the air with your toes.
 Aim for both clockwise and counterclockwise directions.

 2. Productive calisthenics near the copying machine